 - cigarette smoke

-To fight off the irritant, your eyes make a substance called histamine, which dilates and inflames the tiny blood vessels under the eye’s surface.
+To fight off the irritant, your eyes make a substance called histamine.
+Histamine dilates and inflames the tiny blood vessels under the eye’s surface.

 Many cases of red eye are harmless and respond well to home or over-the-counter treatments.
-The best thing you can do is find what allergen is causing the red eye, and avoid it.
-But some causes of red eye require medical diagnosis and prescription medication.
+The best thing you can do is find what allergen is causing the red eye and avoid it.
+But some causes of red eye need medical diagnosis and prescription medicine.

-So, if you eye is red or bloodshot, what should you do?
+So, if your eye is red or bloodshot, what should you do?
 What can you do at home, and when should you see a doctor?

-- seeping or encrusted with yellow, brown or green mucous.
+- your eyes are seeping or encrusted with yellow, brown or green mucous.
 This can be a sign of infection that needs urgent medical treatment.